 - Identify your competition, and pinpoint how your product will be different.
 If your product is in a relatively novel category in your region, such as fermented foods, there may not be much competition — but you may have to engage in educating and sampling to stimulate sales.
 If the product is in a familiar category, such as jam or salsa, you will need to differentiate it from existing products.

-- Look around, locally and on the internet, for artisanal foods similar to the products you're considering, and find out what the asking prices are.
+- Look around, locally and online, for artisanal foods similar to the products you're considering, and find out what the asking prices are.
 This information will be crucial to deciding whether the product will be a profitable one for you.

 - Identify your target customers and how you will reach them.
 The obvious markets for local foods are farmers' markets and natural foods grocery stores, but that may not be sufficient.
 Many supermarkets buy locally produced food products, but have very specific requirements for delivery locations, schedules, volume, food safety certification, and product liability insurance.
 It's important to understand all the ramifications of selling into a specific marketing channel before building a business plan around it.